 Got a new iPad?
 No doubt you're over the moon, but you don't get any protection in the box for all that delicate aluminium and glass.
 That's why you're here, of course.

 So, without any further chit-chat, let's get to the point: which case, cover or sleeve should you buy?
 The cases here are designed for the third- and fourth-generation iPad, and iPad Air.
 Check first to make sure you buy the right case for your model of iPad.
-Read our Apple iPad reviews.
+Annoyingly, most cases designed for the iPad Air won't fit the thinner Air 2.
+We have a separate round-up of iPad Air 2 cases

 The STM Dux has been tested to meet US Department of Defense Standard 810F/G durability tests, so it should be able to handle a rough child or bumpy journey – or particularly a rough child on a bumpy journey.